Skip To Main Content

 Are there any required credits?

 In the past, the only required Wellbeing (PE) credit was called Intro to Fitness.
-There is a new required class called Intro to Wellbeing.
-Students may choose either Intro to Fit or Intro to Wellbeing in order to fulfill the only required Wellbeing (PE) credit.
+There is a new required class called Intro to Holistic Wellbeing.
+Students may choose either Intro to Fitness (Physical Fitness) or Intro to Holistic Wellbeing in order to fulfill the only required PE credit.

 Can I fulfill the requirement by taking the same class, club or intramural sport?